ngarbezza/oow/README.md

 #### Polymorphism achieved so far

-These are the messages that some collections have by default but others don't.
+Among many of the messages added to the collection protocols, these are the messages that some collections have by default but others don't:

 * `add(obj)` works for `Array` and `Set` (we added the `Array` version)
 * `includes(obj)` works for `Array` and `Set` (we added the `Set` version)
-* `filter(condition)` works for every collection (we added the `String` version)
+* `filter(condition)` works for every collection (we added the `String` and `Set` versions)
 * `reverse()` works for `Array` and `String` (we added the `String` version)

 ### `Date`